Your Home Didn’t Sell.

 Why Work With Me on an Expired Listing

 I have been working in the Huntsville and Madison County market since 2005.
-I have helped over 500 families buy and sell homes, and I am consistently in the top 5% of the local MLS.
+I have helped over 500 families buy and sell homes, and I am consistently in the top 5% of the local MLS, with strong annual sales that reflect familiarity with current market conditions.

 I am not going to tell you what went wrong with your first agent.
 What I will tell you is what I see in the data, what I think it means, and what I recommend doing about it.
-You will have a clear picture before you make any decision.
+You will have a clear picture before you make any decision, even if you are comparing other agents and weighing local market knowledge and problem-solving ability.

 If your home has been on the market before and did not sell, the smartest next step is a conversation.
 Not a pitch.
 A real look at what happened and what the right path forward is.